lucspt/tokencoder/README.md

 ## Training your own tokenizer

-To train your own tokenizer is very simple:
+Training a tokenizer is very simple:

 ```python
 from tokencoder.trainer import TokenizerTrainer